 Comment

 This instruction is appropriate immediately before the jury hears a recorded conversation in a foreign language if the parties are unable to produce an official transcript or stipulate to a transcript; it may also be included in the concluding written instructions to the jury.
+The jury may consider evidence of bias and credibility as it relates to an interpreter and the interpreter’s translation.
+See, e.g., United States v.
+Abonce-Barrera, 257 F.3d 959, 965 (9th Cir.
+2001) (defense expert impeached the interpreter’s credibility by testifying “that it was inadvisable to have a participant to a conversation transcribe and translate that conversation”).
 The court should encourage the parties to produce an official or stipulated transcript of the foreign language recording that satisfies all sides.
 United States v.
 Cruz, 765 F.2d 1020, 1023 (11th Cir.
 1985); United States v.
 Wilson, 578 F.2d 67, 69-70 (5th Cir.
 1978).
 If the parties are unable to do so, then they should submit competing translations of the disputed passages, and each side may submit evidence supporting the accuracy of its version or challenging the accuracy of the other side’s version.
 United States v.
 Franco, 136 F.3d 622, 626 (9th Cir.
 1998); Cruz, 765 F.2d at 1023; Wilson, 578 F.2d at 70.
 Regardless of whether the accuracy of the translated transcript is an issue, a juror cannot rely on any knowledge the juror may have of the foreign language spoken on the recording.
 United States v.
 Fuentes-Montijo, 68 F.3d 353, 355 (9th Cir.
 1995).

+The Ninth Circuit reviews the admissibility of foreign language transcriptions for abuse of discretion, based on the following factors: “(1) whether the district court reviewed

+the transcriptions and translations for accuracy, (2) whether the defense counsel had the opportunity ‘to highlight alleged inaccuracies and to introduce alternative versions,’ and (3) whether ‘the jury was allowed to compare the transcript to the tape and hear counsel's arguments as to the meaning of the conversations.’”
+Abonce-Barrera, 257 F.3d at 963 (quoting United States v.
+Rrapi, 175 F.3d 742, 746 (9th Cir.
+1999)).

 See Jury Instructions Committee of the Ninth Circuit, A Manual on Jury Trial

 PROCEDURES § 3.11.B (2013); see also Instructions 2.5 (Transcript of Recording in English), 2.6 (Transcript of Recording in Foreign Language) and 2.8 (Foreign Language Testimony).

+Revised March 2025

 2.8 Foreign Language Testimony

 You [are about to hear] [have heard] testimony of a witness who [will be testifying] [testified] in the [specify foreign language] language.
 Witnesses who do not speak English or are more proficient in another language testify through an official court interpreter.
 Although some of you may know the [specify foreign language] language, it is important that all jurors consider the same evidence.
 Therefore, you must accept the interpreter’s translation of the witness’s testimony.
 You must disregard any different meaning.